 This is not because of you.
 It’s the other person.
 They are having a bad day.

-Joan – How you’re thinking shows your personality.
+Joan – How your thinking shows your personality.
 Do you have any closing comments?

 Dr. Gary Epler – Where you’re thinking from shows on your face moment by moment.
 Think from your heart with strength and from your mind with success.
 Be exceptional by being your true self.